-For group Ocean Transportation Intermediaries, the surety bond amount will be up to $3,000,000.
-Also, each group shall:
+The Ocean Transportation Intermediaries group will have a surety bond of up to $3,000,000.
+Furthermore, each group must:

 - Notify the Commission and provide documentation of its desire to participate

-- Provide a copy of the financial responsibility coverage to the Commission.
+- Provide the Commission with a copy of the financial responsibility coverage.

-Individuals under the same common trade name should furnish a surety bond separately.
+Individuals who use the same common trade name must each provide their own surety bond.

-The Office of Passenger Vessels and Information Processing (OPVIP) will be the one responsible for reviewing and processing the submitted surety bond.
+The Office of Passenger Vessels and Information Processing (OPVIP) is in charge of reviewing and processing the surety bond that has been provided.

 What are the Minnesota Federal Maritime Commission Bond conditions?